AhmedKhan04/Arduino-MEKF-Logger/README.md

 # MEKF Arduino Sensor Logger

 This project implements an embedded data logger for the MPU6050 IMU using an Arduino-compatible board.
 It reads accelerometer and gyroscope data, packages it, and streams it over serial.
 Additionally, the system provides periodic audible feedback via a buzzer.
-This project was intended to be used in conjunctoin with the Multiplicative Extended Kalman Filter repo found at: https://github.com/AhmedKhan04/MEKF_REPO
+This project was intended to be used in conjunction with the Multiplicative Extended Kalman Filter repo found at: https://github.com/AhmedKhan04/MEKF_REPO

 ---